The Sanskrit Heritage Site

 installation of font 'Arial MS Unicode' is advised for proper rendering.

-may thus navigate from a word to its components, down to its roots.
+may thus navigate from a word to its morphological components, down to its roots.

 Also, the gender declarations of